saad-out/minishell-42/README.md

 The shell also handles various signals, such as `SIGINT` (Ctrl+C) and `SIGQUIT` (Ctrl+\).
 Appropriate actions are taken in response to these signals, such as terminating the currently running process or printing diagnostic messages.

+## Enough theory, let's code :)

+Now that we've covered the theoretical aspects of how Minishell works, it's time to dive into the implementation details.
+In this section, we'll explore the core components of the shell, including the lexer, parser, and executor.

+It's important to note that the code snippets provided here represent my approach to implementing Minishell.
+While they serve as a reference and a starting point, feel free to adjust the data structures, algorithms, and overall design as per your understanding and coding style.

+Remember, there are multiple ways to achieve the same functionality, and the true learning experience lies in understanding the underlying concepts and crafting your own solution.
+The goal is not to merely copy and paste the code but to use it as a guide and adapt it to your specific needs and preferences.

 # ...